Maxhajati/Job_Market_Data_Analysis/README.md

 ## Recommendations
 ### For Job Seekers
-- ✅ Prioritize SQL, Python, and cloud computing (Azure, AWS) to maximize employability in Canada’s competitive job market.
+✅ Prioritize SQL, Python, and cloud computing (Azure, AWS) to maximize employability in Canada’s competitive job market.
-- ✅ Business and Data Analyst roles offer easier entry points, while ML and Cloud Engineering require more specialized training.
+✅ Business and Data Analyst roles offer easier entry points, while ML and Cloud Engineering require more specialized training.
 ### For Employers
-- ✅ Expanding remote work opportunities could help attract a larger talent pool, especially for highly skilled roles.
+✅ Expanding remote work opportunities could help attract a larger talent pool, especially for highly skilled roles.
-- ✅ Additionally, offering more entry-level and internship roles in Engineering and Data Science would help build a sustainable pipeline of talent.
+✅ Offering more entry-level and internship roles in Engineering and Data Science would help build a sustainable pipeline of talent.
 ### For Career Planning
-- ✅ Developing expertise in Power BI, Tableau, and database systems (SQL Server, PostgreSQL, MySQL) will enhance job prospects in data analysis and business intelligence roles.
+✅ Developing expertise in visualization tolls and database systems will enhance job prospects in data analysis and business intelligence roles.
-- ✅ For those aiming at engineering and cloud roles, hands-on experience with Snowflake, Databricks, and cloud platforms will be a strong differentiator.
+✅ Experience with Snowflake, Databricks, and cloud platforms will set candidates apart for engineering and cloud roles.